r4victor/tenthousandmeters/content/blog/python_bts_12.md

 StopIteration
 ```

-In fact, the generator's `__next__()` method became simply a shorthand for `send(None)`.
+The generator's `__next__()` method became simply a shorthand for `send(None)`.

 Generators also got the [`throw()`](https://docs.python.org/3/reference/expressions.html#generator.throw) method that runs the generator like `send()` or `__next__()` but also raises a specified exception at the suspension point and the [`close()`](https://docs.python.org/3/reference/expressions.html#generator.close) method that raises a [`GeneratorExit`](https://docs.python.org/3/library/exceptions.html#GeneratorExit) exception.

 Here's how this enhancement solved the subgenerator issue.
-Instead of running a subgenerator inplace, a generator could now `yield` it to the event loop, and the event loop would run the subgenerator and then `send()` the result back to the generator (or throw an exception into the generator if the subgenerator raised one).
+Instead of running a subgenerator in place, a generator could now `yield` it to the event loop, and the event loop would run the subgenerator and then `send()` the result back to the generator (or throw an exception into the generator if the subgenerator raised one).
 The generator would call the subgenerator like this:

 ```python
 recieved_data = yield async_recv(sock)